PsychicNoodles/alex/README.md

 ## Getting Started

-First, install dependencies with `npm install`.

-Then, build the data collector with `npm run build-collector`.
-You will most likely also want to build the example programs with `npm run build-examples`.
+To install dependencies and build everything, run `make`.

 To run the profiler, on `examples/build/matrixmultiplier` program with a default example input, run `npm run example`.